ReactiveX/RxGo/README.md

 * A `ErrFunc` triggered when an error item is emitted.
 * A `DoneFunc` triggered once the Observable is closed.

 `ForEach` is non blocking.
 Yet, it returns a notification channel that will be closed once the Observable completes.
-Hence, to make the previous code blocking, we have to use the standard `<-` operator:
+Hence, to make the previous code blocking, we simply need to use `<-`:

 ```go
 <-observable.ForEach(...)
 ```

-### First Example
+### Dive In

-Let's implement our first observable:
+Let's implement a more relevant example.
+We will create an observable from a channel and implement three operators (`Map`, `Filter` and `Reduce`):

 ```go
 // Create the input channel